How To Calculate Uncertainty In Google Sheets

 What is Uncertainty?

 Uncertainty is a measure of the range of possible values within which a measured or calculated value is likely to lie.
 It is often represented by the symbol σ (sigma) and is calculated as the square root of the variance of a set of data.
 In Google Sheets, you can calculate uncertainty using the STDEV function, which calculates the standard deviation of a set of data.
-(See Also: How To Make All Cells Bigger In Google Sheets)
+(See Also: How To Freeze A Specific Row In Google Sheets)

 Calculating Uncertainty Using the STDEV Function